 Since Session uses Signal’s protocol with custom new layers of security, this increase in popularity also helped Session to become known by the public, being listed by the news and specialized websites as a good alternative for WhatsApp or FaceTime.

 Overall, the media reception was positive and showed Signal as one of the most secure apps for Internet communications with a still growing and active community.
 However, it lacks some functionalities that might annoy some users.

 On this behalf, Signal and Telegram feature seems more appropriate for the average users.

 Deccan Herald listed Session as one of the main reasons to dump WhatsApp for a better privacy-focused option.
 Nexpit sees Session as one of the most promising messengers and an excellent choice to use alongside Telegram.

 The Windows Club lists it as powerful for anonymity and security, but not feature-rich to the end costumers.

-Overall, the downsides listed are the lack of two factor authentication, small room for customization features in comparison with other apps.
+The downsides listed are the lack of two-factor authentication and a small room for customization features compared to other apps.